PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and works for non-topological graph order without the former repeated complete operator sweep to a fixed point.

+The channel-first normalizer now creates one `ModelIRGraphIndex` after its owning deep copy and shares it across feature-last collection, both friendly- layout propagations, redundant-Transpose removal, ATAN2 canonicalization, recurrent orphan repair, and final validation.
+Structural and edge changes use the index mutation API, so the final residual-Transpose check consumes the still-current consumer table instead of rebuilding an ad hoc map.
+The ATAN2 ones-like rewrite is owned by `passes/pytorch_compat.py`; irrelevant graphs return before index construction when it is called independently.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,